-If you are an Android user, you might be find yourself in situations when you might want or be forced to do a hard reset on your device.
+If you are an Android user, you might find yourself in situations when you might want or be forced to do a hard reset on your device.
 Sometimes, your phone might start behaving weirdly after installing an unsupported app.
 Whether you are a new or a veteran Android user, there are certain things you must be familiar with.

 Performing a factory reset and booting your device into safe mode are among such things.
 Using the safe mode on an Android phone or tablet, you can easily diagnose if a certain issue on it has stemmed from a misbehaving app.
-When booted into Safe mode, you Android device only shows the stock apps.
+When booted into Safe mode, your Android device only shows the stock apps.
 Since all third-party apps are disabled, you can easily uninstall an app that may be causing a conflict or software problem from Application Manager.

-Just about an year ago, we did a detailed guide on booting a range of Android devices into safe mode and today we have come with a beginner’s tutorial on how to perform hard reset and boot LG G3/G2 into Safe Mode.
+Just about a year ago, we did a detailed guide on booting a range of Android devices into safe mode and today we have come with a beginner’s tutorial on how to perform hard reset and boot LG G3/G2 into Safe Mode.
 If you are an LG G2/G3 user, you have to do a factory data reset after installing the stock firmware manually to ensure bugless performance.
 This can be done using two methods— using the Factory data reset option in device settings and using the hardware keys of your phone.

 Hard Reset LG G3 /G2 from Settings Menu

 Warning: Do not forget to backup your phone’s data before doing a factory data reset.
-Here’s our guide.

 Performing a Factory data reset restores your device to the original factory settings as it comes out of the box.
 It also deletes the data like installed apps, contacts, messages, images, etc. present on the internal storage.
 It does not, however, affect any data stored on the external SD card.
 Now here is how you can hard reset your LG G2/G3 from device Settings:

 - Tap the Menu key from Homescreen.